yc-ng/8week_sql_challenge/case_02/casestudy_02_pre.md

 Data pre-processing steps include:

+* Create a new `order_item_id` column that serves as a primary key for this table
+  * Granularity - each row in the table refers to one pizza ordered
+  * Customer may order multiples of the same pizza with identical `extras`/`exclusions` at the same `order_time`.
+These should not be treated as duplicates.
 * Converting `null` and `NaN` values into blanks `''` in `exclusions` and `extras`
   * Blanks indicate that the customer requested no extras/exclusions for the pizza, whereas `null` values would be ambiguous on this.
 * Saving the transformations in a temporary table